Einsteinish/Geodesics/README.md

 This set describes the geodesic motion.
 For a complete solution, initial conditions ($r(0)$, $\dot{r}(0)$, etc.) are needed, but this is the general form near a Schwarzschild black hole.

+---
+# Exploring Geodesics Through Simulations

+(script)

+Geodesics are the shortest paths objects follow in curved spacetime, shaped by gravity.
+They are key to understanding motion, from a falling apple to orbits around black holes.
+Here, we examine geodesics through two simulations: free fall on Earth, Jupiter, and the Sun, and an inspiral around a Schwarzschild black hole.
+These examples show how geodesics are modeled and applied in physics.

+## Background

+In physics, geodesics generalize straight lines to curved spaces.
+In Newtonian gravity, they approximate parabolas under constant acceleration, while in Einstein’s general relativity, they reflect spacetime curvature.
+The geodesic equation,

+$$
+\frac{d^2x^\mu}{d\tau^2} + \Gamma^\mu_{\alpha\beta} \frac{dx^\alpha}{d\tau} \frac{dx^\beta}{d\tau} = 0,
+$$

+describes these paths, where $\Gamma^\mu_{\alpha\beta}$ encodes curvature.
+Our simulations approximate this: the first uses Newtonian equations, and the second adds relativistic corrections.

+## Simulation 1: Free Fall on Earth, Jupiter, and the Sun

+The first simulation drops an object from 10 meters above Earth, Jupiter, and the Sun.
+Using $g = GM/r^2$ —9.8 m/s² for Earth, 24.79 m/s² for Jupiter, and 274 m/s² for the Sun—it calculates height via

+$$
+h = h_0 - \frac{1}{2}gt^2.
+$$

+The object hits the surface in:
+- **Earth**: 1.43 seconds
+- **Jupiter**: 0.90 seconds
+- **Sun**: 0.27 seconds

+Plotted, these geodesics show steeper curves with stronger gravity, illustrating how mass affects free-fall trajectories.

+## Simulation 2: Inspiral Around a Schwarzschild Black Hole

+The second simulation models an object spiraling into a black hole 10 times the Sun’s mass.
+Starting at a radius of 50 units, the code evolves its path with:
+- Newtonian gravity ($-M/r^2$),
+- A relativistic term ($3Mv_\theta^2/r^2$),
+- Gravitational wave energy loss.

+The result is a spiral that tightens toward the Schwarzschild radius ($R_s = 2M$), visualized with color gradients.
+This shows how relativistic geodesics differ from Newtonian ones, capturing spacetime curvature and orbital decay near extreme objects.

+## Applications

+Geodesics have wide applications:
+- The free-fall simulation relates to planetary motion and spacecraft trajectories.
+- The inspiral connects to gravitational wave detection, like LIGO’s observations of merging black holes.

+Computational modeling lets us explore these paths, adjusting parameters to study varied scenarios, such as black holes of different masses.

+## Conclusion

+Geodesics reveal how gravity governs motion across scales.
+The simulations bridge theory and practice, using simplified equations to visualize Newtonian free fall and relativistic inspirals.
+Together, they highlight the elegance of geodesics in a gravity-shaped universe.